kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/web-components@ruoFa3M4bUE3Dg6GXSiUI.md

 # Web Components

-Web Components are a way to create your own reusable HTML elements that work in any browser and with any JavaScript framework.
-They use three main ideas: Custom Elements (making new HTML tags), Shadow DOM (keeping styles and structure separate and private), and HTML Templates (bits of HTML you can reuse).
-This helps make code modular and shareable, and reduces conflicts between styles.
-Web Components are a standard way to build parts of websites, aiming for long-term use and working well together.
+Web Components create reusable HTML elements using Custom Elements, Shadow DOM, and HTML Templates.
+Work across browsers and frameworks with encapsulated styles and structure.
+Enable modular, shareable code with reduced style conflicts.
+Standard for building interoperable web parts.

 Visit the following resources to learn more: